AdobeDocs/adobe-creativity-mcp/src/pages/getting-started/index.md

 ### Adobe account requirements

 An Adobe account is optional but recommended.
-See [Access details](../index.md#access-details) for what each level unlocks.

-* **Guest:** No Adobe sign-in.
-Limited tool set, no persistent storage.
-* **Free Adobe ID:** Access to more tools; assets saved to your free Adobe storage.
-* **Paid subscription** (Creative Cloud, Firefly, Adobe Stock, etc.): Full tool set; assets saved to your Creative Cloud Files.
+Guest users can use free tools included in this MCP right away (about ~40 standard tools), directly in chat.
+Sign in with a free or paid Adobe account when you want more tools, Creative Cloud storage for your assets, and higher usage limits, and continuity across sessions.

 **Team and Enterprise setup:** An enterprise admin must enable 3P Connectors under Organization settings → Skills before members can use the full experience.
 Owners can also provision the connector and recommended skills organization-wide.